vlixplatform/VlixHttpServer/README.md

-<br />These features allow Vlix Http Server to serve **thousands of requests** with ease, without latency.
+<br />Vlix Http Server can serve **thousands of requests** with ease, without latency.

 > The Vlix Http Server is part of **Vlix** (http://vlix.me). **Vlix** overall is an Industrial Data Platform which uses this Http Server to serve content from it's back end.
 It's therefore industrial grade! 😃

-<br />Vlix Http Server targets the **DotNet Framework**.
-Unlike DotNet Core, the DotNet Framework lacks a dedicated high performance web server like Kestrel.
+<br />Vlix Http Server targets the **DotNet Standard ** framework.
+It can thus be used in DotNet Core and Dotnet Framework.

-## Embedding in your project
+## Embedding in your project / Consuming DLL

 Install the [VlixHttpServer Package](https://www.nuget.org/packages/VlixHttpServer/) via Nuget: